 - Keep pets away from raw or undercooked turkey, or cooked turkey that has been sitting out.
 It could be infected with salmonella, a bacterial organism that may be present in the turkey’s intestinal tract.
 The cooking process usually destroys the organisms, making the turkey safe to eat.
 However, if the cooked meat sits at room temperature for too long, the salmonella organisms can return, multiply, and cause contamination.

 - Do not allow a dog near turkey bones.
 These bones are hollow and splinter easily into sharp pieces.
 Splinters can lodge in a pet’s throat or intestine, or it can cause punctures to the intestinal tract and create blockages.
 They may stay lodged in a dog’s body for days before symptoms appear.
 Signs of serious problems may include loss of appetite, depression, vomiting, or diarrhea.
 Sometimes the bone will pass by itself.
 Other times, surgical removal is needed.

 - Secure garbage cans at all times, especially when they contain food scraps and bones.
 Otherwise, pets may try for a dumpster dive that could have dangerous consequences.

 - Don't forget about the festive decor.
-Holiday displays, decorations or candles are attractive to pets as well as people.
-Never leave a pet alone in an area with a lit candle and pine cones, needles and other decorations can cause intestinal blockages or possibly perforate an animal’s intestine if eaten.
+Holiday displays, decorations, or candles are attractive to pets as well as people.
+Never leave a pet alone in an area with a lit candle.
+Pine cones, needles and other decorations can cause intestinal blockages or possibly perforate an animal’s intestine if eaten.

 - Be sure pets are wearing ID tags and update their microchip information.
 With house guests coming and going, it’s common for unsupervised pets to get loose.
 Watch the exits and check on updating a pet’s microchip to ensure that a lost pet will be returned if they do get out.